aledsdavies/opal/docs/AST_DESIGN.md

 **Goal**: Fast, resilient parser that complements the high-performance lexer (>5000 lines/ms) and supports LSP tooling.

+**Important**: The AST is **optional** and only built for tooling (LSP, formatters, linters).
+For execution, Opal generates plans directly from parser events without constructing an AST.
+See [ARCHITECTURE.md](ARCHITECTURE.md#dual-path-architecture-execution-vs-tooling) for the dual-path design.

 ## Design Constraints (from existing implementation)

 ### Performance Requirements